Aquarium Filter Guide: Best Filter Types, Setup and Maintenance

 For Planted vs. Non-Planted Tanks

 In planted aquariums, stable CO₂ levels and gentle flow are essential.
+A properly balanced filter should support circulation without disrupting a carefully tuned aquarium CO₂ system.
 Filters with adjustable flow and minimal surface agitation (e.g., canister filters with lily pipes) are preferred.

 Unplanted tanks can benefit from higher surface movement, especially to increase gas exchange and prevent film buildup.

 Avoid filters that strip CO₂ aggressively in high-tech planted setups.
-A mistreated filter can counteract your plant fertilization efforts.
+A poorly matched filter can work against your planting goals even if the filtration itself is strong.

 For Breeding, Shrimp, or Fry Tanks